cherenkov-plenoscope/corsika_primary/README.md

 ## CORSIKA-primary-mod
+This mod allows you to control the:

+- particle (gamma, electron, proton...)
+- energy
+- direction (zenith, and azimuth)
+- starting depth in atmosphere
+- random-seed

-This mod allows you to control the properties of each primary particle.
-When starting CORSIKA, you provide a steering-card which specifies all properties which can not be changed over a CORSIKA-run.
+of each primary particle.
+When starting CORSIKA, you provide a steering-card which specifies all properties which can not be changed over a CORSIKA-run, and a second additional file which lists all the properties of the primary particles.

 ### Example steering-card
 ```